Why and When to Use Node.js For Your Projects

 - A Single-Threaded Non-Blocking Input/Output

 This operating model allows executing operations asynchronously, proceeding with other requests instead of waiting for I/O operations to complete.
-As a result, Node.js solutions have a higher productive capacity and can handle more concurrent client requests than the apps with a multi-threaded blocking model.
+As a result, the solutions developed on Node.js have a higher productive capacity and can handle more concurrent client requests than the apps with a multi-threaded blocking model.

 - A Package Manager for Node.js (npm)